Ayo Akinwolere

-Early life
+Early life and education

-Akinwolere was born in Ibadan, Nigeria in 1982, and moved to the United Kingdom with his family when he was eight years old, where he adopted the name "Andy".
-They settled in Birmingham, where he went to school.
-His parents are doctors and work in Kidderminster in Worcestershire.
+Akinwolere was born in Ibadan, Nigeria, on 30 November 1982.
+He moved to the United Kingdom with his family at the age of eight, settling in Birmingham.
+Upon arriving in the UK, he began using the English name "Andy" — his Christian name — which remained his professional name throughout his early career.
+His parents are both doctors and practised in Kidderminster, Worcestershire.